apisec-inc/releases/docs/index.md

 	- Free licenses removed from the product.

 ## APIsec - July 19th, 2021

+!!! danger "Security"

+	- Vault account fix.

 !!! tip "Features"

 	- New style for project tabs: Project tabs moved to breadcrumb position.
 White background added & table size aligned.
 	- Dashboard enhancement: Dashboard changed to the project name with bold view.
 	- Org list: Created by column added into the org table and email notification.

-!!! bug "Fixes"
+!!! success "Fixes"

-	- Vault account fix.
 	- Column alignments in ABAC categories.
 	- Clear the fields on change of account type - vault.
 	- User variable copy to clipboard fix.